yogonza524/ruleMachine/README.md

 ```

 # Next work
-At the time I write this lines this project is at 10% af the spected result.
+At the time I write this lines this project is at 10% of the spected result.
 If you want to help me, welcome!